12 Halal ETFs – Shariah-Compliant ETF Investments (June 2026)

 What is a halal ETF?

 A halal ETF is an exchange-traded fund that only invests in Shariah-compliant assets.
-These ETFs exclude companies involved in alcohol, gambling, pork, conventional finance (banks, insurance), and weapons.
-They also screen for financial ratios (debt <30%, interest income <5%) according to AAOIFI or similar standards.
+These ETFs exclude companies involved in alcohol, gambling, pork, conventional finance, and weapons, and screen for debt and cash ratios according to AAOIFI standards.